8 Examples of Strategic Sales Plans

 They should also outline management’s strategic territory design and quota expectations, with specific indicators and data to back those decisions.

-Finally, these sales plans should take into account your current team’s sales capacity, and should specifically address the acquisition plan for any resources that are not yet available but that may be necessary for future growth.
+Finally, these sales plans should take into account your current team’s sales capacity and specifically address the acquisition plan for any resources that are not yet available but may be necessary for future growth.

 When You Should Implement a Strategic Sales Plan

-If your sales team doesn’t already have a strategic sales plan in place — that is, one that’s referenced and updated regularly, and is the product of careful data analysis and inter-team collaboration — you may want to consider creating one.
+If your sales team doesn’t already have a strategic sales plan in place — that is, one that’s referenced and updated regularly and the product of careful data analysis and inter-team collaboration — you may want to consider creating one.

 Research shows that the majority of the highest-performing sales teams operate under a formalized, closely monitored sales structure.